kubernetes-sigs/node-feature-discovery/docs/get-started/introduction.md

 advertises those features using node labels.

 NFD consists of two software components:

 1. nfd-master
-2. nfd-worker
+1. nfd-worker

 ## NFD-Master

-Nfd-master is the daemon responsible for communication towards the Kubernetes API.
+NFD-Master is the daemon responsible for communication towards the Kubernetes API.
 That is, it receives labeling requests from the worker and modifies node objects accordingly.

 ## NFD-Worker

-Nfd-worker is a daemon responsible for feature detection.
+NFD-Worker is a daemon responsible for feature detection.
 It then communicates the information to nfd-master which does the actual node labeling.
 One instance of nfd-worker is supposed to be running on each node of the cluster,

 ## Feature Discovery

 Feature discovery is divided into domain-specific feature sources:

 - CPU
 - IOMMU
 - Kernel